refractionPOINT/lce_doc/docs/replay.md

 Rules, especially complex ones can be hard to evaluate since rules will often perform evaluation short-cicruits to reduce the number of evaluations in certain cases.
-Therefore the best way to evaluate a rule is to use the [LimaCharlie CLI](https://github.com/refractionPOINT/python-limacharlie/) with the `limacharlie-replay` command which outputs precise statistics about a Replay job.
+Therefore the best way to evaluate a rule is to use the [LimaCharlie CLI](https://github.com/refractionPOINT/python-limacharlie/) with the `limacharlie replay` command which outputs precise statistics about a Replay job.
 This will include number of operator evaluations which will then help you determine the performance of your rule.